How to Pick the Best NYC Airport

 Which NYC airport is best for red-eye flights?

 If you have a red-eye flight into NYC, you should be fine if arriving to any of the three airports.
-My top choices of entry into NYC would probably be Newark, so that I could hop the first NJTransit train of the day around 5 am toward Manhattan, but it depends where you are staying or going.
+My top choices of entry into NYC would probably be Newark, so that I could hop the first NJTransit train of the day around 5 am toward Manhattan.
+It depends where you are staying or going.

 If arriving into LGA or JFK in the wee hours of the morning, you will still be able to get an Uber, Lyft or yellow cab.
-Things run 24-7 in NYC.
+They are available all day and night, just potentially with more wait time.
+I suggest taking note that that mass transit in NYC never closes (except NJ Transit trains), but the subway and public buses will run much less frequently (i.e. 30 minutes between subways or buses).

 Pros and Cons of LaGuardia International Airport (LGA)